bobdenotter/many-eyes-of-making/Session recap/Apex Predator.md

 Rashaak dives down onto an old building a little more to the south, which crumbles under his massive weight.
-As they land, Galen spots Azaka, who’s still trying to get away from this situation as Rashaak, now away from all distractions, focuses intently on the whispers coming from the void.
+As they land, Galen spots [[Azaka]], who’s still trying to get away from this situation as Rashaak, now away from all distractions, focuses intently on the whispers coming from the void.
 He puts both Rydia and Galen onto the ground, resting his massive head next to Rydia to listen.
 “Yes, sing, tell me everything,” the dragon says.
 Galen, now on the ground, sits down on the ground next to Rydia in a daze.